kognifai/PoseidonNext-Framework/PoseidonNext-documentation/Guides/CLI-tool-for-registering-apps-and-data-adapters.md

 # Using the tool

 _Prerequisite: This app requires Node 8 or greater to be installed._
+Prerequisites

+Download and install the [NodeJs 8 or latest](https://nodejs.org/) version from its official web site.

 1. Install the tool as a global npm package by running ```npm install -g @kognifai/poseidon-app-registration-cli```.
 2. Restart your command line window